Akashleena/Yannakakis_algorithm/README.md

 # **CSE214 Project: Yannakakis Algorithm**

-This project implements and evaluates the Yannakakis algorithm for query optimization on relational databases.
-Below is an overview of all the files in this directory and their purposes.
+This project implements and evaluates the Yannakakis algorithm for query optimization on relational databases and test the order of joins.
 ## **Python Scripts**

 ### `relations.py`